SF-RAG: Structure-Fidelity Retrieval-Augmented Generation for Academic Question Answering: Experiments

 \subsubsection{Implementation Details}

-We employ MinerU for PDF parsing \citep{wang2024mineruopensourcesolutionprecise}, GPT-4o-mini as the language model backend for generation and section-level semantic alignment \citep{achiam2023gpt}, and BAAI/bge-reranker-v2-m3 for relevance scoring and reranking \citep{li2023making}.
-For similarity computation and segment fusion, we set fusion weight \(\alpha = 0.5\) and limit fused segments to \(M = 512\) tokens.
-Section selection uses balance weight \(\beta = 0.8\) and considers up to \(B = 2\) candidate sections.
-Path-guided segment selection allows \(P = 3\) paths under a token budget, and optional multi-hop decomposition is configured for \(H = 3\) reasoning hops.
-All systems share the same answer generation template and operate under matched retrieval and generation token budgets.
-Although hyperparameter search results are not tabulated as they are orthogonal to the main findings, all chosen values are empirically validated.
+We employ MinerU for PDF parsing \citep{wang2024mineruopensourcesolutionprecise} and use GPT-4o-mini as the backend for generation and semantic alignment \citep{achiam2023gpt}.
+Relevance scoring utilizes BAAI/bge-reranker-v2-m3 \citep{li2023making}.
+To ensure robust evaluation, we determined all hyperparameters via a small-scale grid search on the QASPER development set using Answer F$_1$ as the selection metric.
+The resulting configuration is kept constant across all datasets and experiments reported in this paper.
+Specifically, we set the section fusion weight $\alpha = 0.5$ and the segment balance weight $\beta = 0.8$.
+We limit fused segments to $M = 512$ tokens and consider up to $B = 2$ candidate sections during selection.
+Path-guided retrieval allows $P = 3$ paths under the token budget constraints.
+Optional multi-hop decomposition is configured for $H = 3$ reasoning hops.
+We observe that performance remains stable with neighboring values which indicates that SF-RAG is not sensitive to specific hyperparameter choices.
+All systems share identical answer generation templates and operate under matched retrieval and generation token budgets.